tweber-ill/ill_mirror-takin2-mnsi/README.md

 ## Description
-This is the supplementary source code to the paper *Topological magnon band structure of emergent Landau levels in a skyrmion lattice*.
+This is the supplementary source code for the paper *Topological magnon band structure of emergent Landau levels in a skyrmion lattice*.

 The code contains a [*Takin*](https://doi.org/10.5281/zenodo.4117437) plugin module and its helper tools.